KrystianD/screentool/README.md

 - Arrow - drag mouse to create an arrow
 - Freehand - drag mouse to create a freehand line
+- Line - draw mouse to create a horizontal or vertical line
 - Eraser - drag mouse to create a filled rectangle

 Release `Shift` to save the screenshot to the clipboard.